August 10, 2016

-This post is a 1940s fashion shilouttes cheat sheet, fo the lack of better words, for those who are new to the world of vintage fashion in, and post WWII.
+This post is 1940s fashion silhouettes cheat sheet, for the lack of better words, for those who are new to the world of vintage fashion popular in and post WWII.

-If you have a predilaction for learning about fashion history, in particular pertaining to the 1940s and the 1950s, don’t miss the articles listed below.
+If you have a predilection for learning about fashion history, in particular pertaining to the 1940s and the 1950s, don’t miss the articles listed below.